strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

 you don't use the `--gui` option, you can still open up the GUI application yourself afterwards, as you normally would.
 Within the GUI application, you can tweak your Quake settings, and then click 'Apply'.
-When you are happy with your changes, enter command `rawaccel-switch --save quake` to overwrite your existing `quake` profile with the changes you have just made.
+When you are happy with your changes, enter the command `rawaccel-switch --save quake` to overwrite your existing `quake` profile with the changes you have just made.
 You can also manually edit the JSON files within the `profiles` folder with a text editor, if you